This stunning former Miss USA (1999) beauty is one of the most recognized and sought after TV personalities in the pageant’s history.

 After Kimberly’s reign as Miss USA was complete, this Franklinville, NY native and former Dept. of Energy Nuclear Plant employee, spent 2 years at MTV hosting shows including "Senseless Acts of Videos", "Fast and Famous" and "Becoming" before moving to NBC in 2003 to host “Adrenaline X”.

-In 2004, Pressler began serving as sideline reporter for ESPN’s "WPSA ATV Championships" and SPEED Channel’s "WPSA Snowcross Championships".
+In 2005, Pressler began serving as sideline reporter for ESPN’s "WPSA ATV Championships" and SPEED Channel’s "WPSA Snowcross Championships".
 In 2006, Kimberly expanded her reach and went worldwide with her talents hosting the "Red Bull X Fighters" series for 3 seasons (2006-2008).
 She traveled throughout the world hosting the LIVE freestyle motocross competition that routinely brought in crowds of 40,000 fans.
-In edition to these 3 shows running back to back, Kimberly was ecstatic to sign on as the new pit reporter for ESPN’s and ABC’s live coverage of the “Summer & Winter X Games” and in 2008, Kimberly had the honor to be the only female pit reporter to take part in all 3 X Games events held in the US starting with the "Winter X Games" in Aspen, Colorado, "NAVY Moto X Championships" in San Diego, California and again for the "Summer X Games" in Los Angeles.
+In addition to these 3 shows running back to back, Kimberly was ecstatic to sign on as the new pit reporter for ESPN’s and ABC’s live coverage of the “Summer & Winter X Games” and in 2008, Kimberly had the honor to be the only female pit reporter to take part in all 3 X Games events held in the US starting with the "Winter X Games" in Aspen, Colorado, "NAVY Moto X Championships" in San Diego, California and again for the "Summer X Games" in Los Angeles.
 Kimberly pit reported for X Games until her maternity leave at the end of 2008.

 In 2009, Kimberly became the proud mother of a beautiful baby girl and after a short maternity leave she jumped right back into television, hosting the “ACIS Fitness National Championships” for FOX College Sports, hosted and pit reported on the “Traxxas TORC Truck Racing” series (ABC & ESPN) and the U.S. stop of the “Red Bull X Fighters” series.